polatengin/kiev/README.md

 It's checking if the user is already logged-in to the [Azure Portal](https://portal.azure.com), if not, it launches a new browser page to login to the [Azure Portal](https://portal.azure.com).

-If only 1 subscription is available for the user, it selects that subscription, if there is more than 1 subscription, it asks user to choose one of them, and, it sets that subscription as _Default_.
+If only 1 subscription is available for the user, it selects that subscription, if there is more than 1 subscription, it asks the user to choose one of them, and, it sets that subscription as _Default_.

 So, all the upcoming commands will be executed on selected subscription, such as, getting the list of VMs, etc.